 The “anti-backup” crowd

 As to versioning, Tony Redmond verifies that administrators can “disable versioning or limit the number of versions of an item to keep.”
-(So it does not protect you against a rogue or unauthorized admin, unless you use a retention policy with a retention lock.)
+It does not protect you against a rogue or unauthorized admin, unless you use a retention policy with a retention lock.
 He also says “if a virus or ransomware attack hits a tenant and infects all the files in a library, it might be possible to redress much [but not at all] of the damage by restoring the previous version.”
 He references a PowerShell Script that can help you with that, but there are multiple comments on that site from people that experienced the kinds of scenarios mentioned above.

 The author’s final sentence in the “Backup for Sharepoint” section is, “recovering from a virus infestation or malicious deletion is likely to be easier with a third-party backup.”
-So, even if Office 365 is able to restore your deleted or corrupted data, it is likely going to be much easier with a third-party backup tool.
+So, even if Microsoft 365 is able to restore your deleted or corrupted data, it is likely going to be much easier with a third-party backup tool.